-Our simple grammar uses only one class of primitives, i.e., the projection of planar rectangles in 3-space into the image plane.
-As illustrated in Fig. 2, it has two pairs of parallel line segments in 3D, which intersect at two vanishing points v_1, v_2 in the image plane.
+Our simple grammar uses only one class of primitives - the projection of planar rectangles in 3-space into the image plane.
+Illustrated in Fig. 2, it has two pairs of parallel line segments in 3D which intersect at two vanishing points v_1, v_2 in the image plane.
 Therefore, the set of terminal nodes is denoted by